California Native Plant

 Preparing, Planting, and Maintaining Your Native Garden

-Native Garden Installation Slide show illustrating lawn removal, site and soil analysis, design concepts, construction, and maintenance.
+Lawn Removal and Native Garden Installation Slide show illustrating lawn removal, site and soil analysis, design concepts, construction, and maintenance.
 Links to garden plans from City of San Jose.
 Earthcare Landscaping.

 Digging Deeper Tips and cautions for keeping your landscape healthy.
 Control weeds and pests, prune, and learn about clean nursery practices.
 CNPS.